"Explosive", "Shocking" And "Alarming" FISA Memo Set To Rock DC, "End Mueller Investigation"

 Comments

-Wake me when they’re swinging from lampposts
+Wake me when they’re swinging from lampposts.

 This.
 Cut the Joominati out and light them on fire plz